chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_type_start_run_from_client_rb.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The configuration of a start handler can be configured in the |client rb| file.
-The following setting must be added:
+A start handler can be configured in the |client rb| file by adding the following setting:

 .. list-table::
    :widths: 200 300